ManageIQ/guides/providers/writing_vcr_specs.md

 bundle exec rspec spec/models/manageiq/awesome_cloud/cloud_manager/refresher_spec.rb
 ```

-Make sure that you have your `config/secrets.yml` file still present, you might have to update the expected counts as things in your environment have likely changed but you now should have an updated VCR cassette.
+Make sure that you have your rails credentials still present.
+You might have to update the expected counts as things in your environment have likely changed but you now should have an updated VCR cassette.